Bruxism (Teeth Grinding): Causes, Symptoms, and Treatment

 • A hereditary tendency in families

 While there is no cure for sleep bruxism, your dentist can help you manage the condition.
-Relaxation techniques, lifestyle adjustments, medication, sleep disorder treatment, and dental or medical care, for example, can help address the triggers for your bruxism.
+Relaxation techniques, lifestyle adjustments, medication, sleep disorder treatment, and dental or medical care can help address the triggers for your bruxism.

-And you can prevent further damage to your teeth and jaws with the use of a custom-fabricated nightguard.
+You can also prevent further damage to your teeth and jaws with the use of a custom-fabricated nightguard.
 Nightguards fit over the teeth, preventing tooth injuries caused by grinding and reducing stress on your jaw.

 There are symptoms that may indicate that you’re sleep bruxing before serious dental damage appears.
 These include: